Lapin0t/phd-manuscript/main/02_games.typ

 of the "uniformity" axiom.
 The prefix "complete" has the same meaning as before.
 ]

-More recently, several works have tried to unify the two above families, by axiomatizing abstract _guardedness criteria_, for which guarded equations have a canonical choice of solution~#mcite(<GoncharovRP17>)~#mcite(dy: 4em, <MiliusL17a>)).
+More recently, several works have tried to unify the above two families, by axiomatizing abstract _guardedness criteria_, for which guarded equations have a canonical choice of solution~#mcite(<GoncharovRP17>)~#mcite(dy: 4em,
-This criteria can be syntactic as in the first family, or trivial as in the second family.
-The iteration operator can then be axiomatized to be coherent in the style of iteration or Elgot monads, and unicity of solutions can be framed as the most restrictive of these coherence conditions.
-For the type theory practicioner seeking a modern account, I recommand in particular Goncharov et al.~#num-cite(<GoncharovRP17>), which also features much appreciated graphical depictions of the coherence laws.
+<MiliusL17a>)).
+This criteria may be syntactic as in the first family, or
+trivial #tom[(ça sonne un peu péjoratif... ça veut dire quoi?)] as in the second family.
+The iteration operator may then be axiomatized to be coherent in the style of iteration or Elgot monads, and uniqueness of solutions may be framed as the most restrictive of these coherence conditions. #tom[La phrase précédente n'est pas claire, je pense. ] For the type theory practicioner seeking a modern account, I recommend in particular Goncharov et al.~#num-cite(<GoncharovRP17>), which also features much appreciated graphical depictions of the coherence laws.

+#tom[Ouf!
+On se retrouve à la fin d'un paragraphe d'into fleuve, sans du tout savoir ce qui nous attend pour cette partie...]

 === Unguarded Iteration

-In the original interaction tree library~#num-cite(<XiaZHHMPZ20>), an iteration _operator_ has been devised, which constructs a fixpoint w.r.t. weak bisimilarity of an arbitrary equation system.
+In the original interaction tree library~#num-cite(<XiaZHHMPZ20>), an iteration _operator_ has been devised, which constructs fixpoints of arbitrary equation systems up to weak bisimilarity.
 This makes the interaction tree monad quotiented by weak bisimilarity into a complete Elgot monad.
-For readability let us introduce a helper which we will use several times.
-Given $f cl X => itree.tp_Sigma th A$ and $f cl X => itree.tp_Sigma th A$ #margin-note[ Note the one-step unfolding in the codomain!
-Moreover, note that this definition pattern-matches on its argument lazily, i.e. only _after_ being observed.
-Indeed, a general trick to help satisfy guardedness is to copattern-match on $.itree.obs$ as early as possible.
+For readability, let us introduce a useful helper.
+Given $f cl X => itree.tp_Sigma th A$ and $g cl Y => itree.tp_Sigma th A$ #margin-note[ Please note the one-step unfolding in the codomain!#tom[codomain?! y a une typo ici ou dans le codomaine?]
-], define the following copairing of arrows $f itree.copr g cl (X + Y) => itree.t_Sigma th A$ by
+  Moreover, let us emphasise that this definition pattern-matches on its argument lazily, i.e. only _after_ being observed.
+Indeed, a general trick to help satisfy guardedness is to copattern-match on $.itree.obs$ as early as possible.  ], define the following copairing of arrows $f itree.copr g cl (X +
+Y) => itree.t_Sigma th A$ by

+#tom[J'aime pas la notation pour le copairing, pcq traditionnellement on utilise
+les symboles d'opérateurs sur les flèches comme agissant à la fois côté domaine et codomaine, genre $f+g cl A + B -> C + D$.]

 $ ((f itree.copr g) th r) .itree.obs th kw.wit r \
   quad | base.inj1 th x := f th x \